vncg/react-admin/docs/Tutorial.md

 ![Url Field](./img/tutorial_url_field.png)

-In react-admin, fields are simple React components.
+In vn-kooch-react-admin, fields are simple React components.
 At runtime, they receive the `record` fetched from the API (e.g. `{ "id": 2, "name": "Ervin Howell", "website": "anastasia.net", ... }`), and the `source` field they should display (e.g. `website`).

 That means that writing a custom Field component is really straightforward.
 For instance, here is a simplified version of the `UrlField`: